 15) Spruce up your kitchen appliances

 Remember this fun post about kitchen appliance upgrades.
 That is, without buying a new appliance!
 So, a most affordable home decor project.

 16) Paint a dated kitchen floor

-This is a very recent post that includes a cool painted kitchen floor.
+This is one of my favorite affordable home decor ideas.
+Please see this recent post that includes a cool painted kitchen floor.